-Since many startupers don’t even know where to start, they tend to stand in awe of making the first move towards the realization of their app ideas.
+Since many startuppers don’t even know where to start, they tend to stand in awe of making the first move towards the realization of their custom app ideas.
 In fact, things are never as bad as they seem.
-All you need is the appropriate guidelines which will help you set up a starting point in app creation.
+All you need is the appropriate guidelines, which will help you set up a starting point in app creation.

-We have reviewed a dime a thousand of ways on how to make your own app.
+We have reviewed a thousand ways how to make your own custom app.
 Here’s what we have found out:

-#1 Get inspired to design your own app
+#1 Get inspired to design your custom app

 First, you should always remember that inspiration is a force of progress in any business.
 But how does it relate to app development?
 In fact, the most successful applications are created by impassioned developers.
 In other words, they dedicate the app project to a particular purpose that kindles their interests.

 Thus, if you want to build a truly robust product, you need to derive inspiration from things you are passionate about.

 The following pointers may help you pick up an advantageous idea for your custom app:

 - Build your mobile app to collect homemade recipes, if you are carried away by cooking

 - create a new budget tracker app, if you like to control the purse strings